cartesi/docs/docs/tut/2/introduction.md

 ## About this tutorial

-Cartesi Machines are a central component of every DApp built on top of the Cartesi system.
+_Cartesi Machines_ are a central component of every DApp built on top of the Cartesi system.
 Each one of your DApps will need at least one custom Cartesi Machine that you will create for them.

+The Cartesi Machine is technically part of the Core API.
+It is a central abstraction of the Cartesi software stack, and you have to understand what it is to be able to effectively use any application-layer API.

-In this tutorial, we will learn all of the essential concepts related to Cartesi Machines, and then we are going to create a trivial Cartesi Machine that runs a "Hello, World!" shell script.
-That machine will not be plugged into a complete DApp (we will leave that for later tutorials).
+In this tutorial, we will learn the basics of the Cartesi Machine by creating a handful of very simple machines.
+Those machines will not be assembled into a complete DApp: we will leave that for later tutorials.

 ## What are Cartesi Machines?

 There is an in-depth specification and explanation of Cartesi Machines in the [Cartesi Whitepaper](https://cartesi.io/cartesi_whitepaper.pdf).
-Although you will acquire a more deep understanding of what they are if you read the whitepaper, this tutorial does not assume that you know anything at all about them.
+Although you will acquire a more thorough understanding of what they are if you read the whitepaper, this tutorial does not assume that you know anything at all about them.
 Instead, we will at first offer a simplified view of what they are, upon which we will gradually expand as the tutorials progress.

 For the purposes of this tutorial, you can understand a Cartesi Machine as a software package that contains: